-H-ODDLY PLACED ART: The house is very well decorated, with the exception of a blanket oddly tacked to a wall in the hallway.
+H-ODDLY PLACED ART: The house is very well decorated except for a blanket oddly tacked to a wall in the hallway.
 Moving it back reveals bloody smears streaked across the wallpaper.
 The girls must have been hiding signs of a struggle from another victim.
 There is likely another body in the house.

 I-TILDA HASTING'S PHONE: It holds two voicemails.
 One is from Pamela Decature, giving the time she would be over to fix the pipes.
-Another is from Chad Bergman telling the girls, "The party at McFillion is on!"
-The call log shows that the girls called Pamala Decature a day earlier.
+Another is from Chad

+Bergman telling the girls, "The party at McFillion is on!"
+The call log shows that the girls called Pamela Decature a day earlier.

 J-LAPTOP: The browser history is littered with violent pornography from the last two days.
 A webcam video with over 200 personal views is open.
 The video shows Tilda setting up the camera while Melody leads a homeless man into the adjacent bedroom.
 After some initial seduction, a full-blown Seeder attack occurs.
 "Hard to watch" fails to describe it.
-Viewing it costs 1/1D4 SAN from the unnatural, but the footage does provide valuable insights as to tactics and psychological triggers.
+Viewing it costs 1/1D4 SAN from the unnatural but provides valuable insights as to tactics and psychological triggers.

 K-DISTURBING SCULPTURE: Tilda, when not murdering people, has been sculpting effigies of her new god.
 The detail is remarkable.
+See page 23 for an illustration of the Amantè.
 L-BLOODY SHEETS: The blood on the bed is mixed with the same orange fluid indicative of a Seeder attack.

 M-UNIDENTIFIED CORPSE (INCUBUS): The homeless man butchered by the girls is ready to pop.
 The sound of the characters in the room should be enough to "induce labor."
-The Amantè that results, while not full-grown, is still mature enough to infect and kill.
+The Amantè that results, while not fully grown, is still mature enough to infect and kill.
 If it manages to deposit its Seeder or begins to lose the fight, it will flee to Truman Memorial High School.